Don't Let Marijuana Charges Continue to Hold You Back. Explore marijuana expungement options today.

 Project Clean Slate is the social justice program of Minorities for Medical Marijuana (M4MM).
-Our program provides expungement and wrap-around services for select marijuana related charges to individuals (18+) in qualifying states.
+Our program provides criminal record expungement and wrap-around services for select marijuana related charges to individuals (18+) in qualifying states.

 Minorities for Medical Marijuana, Inc. (M4MM) is a 501c3 organization based in Orlando, FL.
 Established in May 2016, the organization operates chapters in 27 states, three HBCUs, and three international chapters.

 After seeing a need for energetic, nonprofit and social justice work in cannabis, Roz McCarthy, Founder/CEO formed our organization in 2016 to provide sensible solutions.
 We've consistently grown since then, all thanks to the helping hands of the amazing cannabis community!

 M4MM's mission is focused on providing advocacy, outreach, research, and training as it relates to the business, social reform, public policy, and health & wellness in the cannabis industry.
 Project Clean Slate is the social justice program of M4MM.
 Project Clean Slate provides marijuana expungement and wrap-around services for those affected by past marijuana charges.

 The Project Clean Slate Team is made of individuals working collectively to impact entire communities.
 We are committed to providing marijuana expungement and wrap around services to qualifying individuals.

 The Hawthorne Social Justice Fund at The Scotts Miracle-Gro Foundation. supports organizations committed to addressing long-standing social injustice through advocacy for criminal justice reforms, assistance in reentry for people with nonviolent, low-level cannabis convictions and increasing the diversity of representation in the legal cannabis industry.
 The Hawthorne Social Justice Fund is a proud partner of Project Clean Slate helping drive the efforts for marijuana expungement and wrap around services.